 2. To start a food blog, you need WordPress (really)

 If you want to succeed as a food blogger, you need an easy to use blogging platform that comes with powerful tools, and WordPress is your perfect choice.
 WordPress uses the most optimized and SEO friendly post URLs, and that’s why WordPress blogs are successful (if they have good content).

 Actually, the WordPress software runs on over 70 million websites in the world, and the majority of them are blogs.
 But also, WordPress is a powerful content management system used by popular websites.
-You can read What is self-hosted WordPress blog.
+You can read What is a self-hosted WordPress blog.

 WordPress lets you create a food blog with lots of functions.
 All you have to do is to install a few plugins and it’s done.
-If you want more about WordPress installation, there is a great hosting that offers pre-installed WordPress with a free setup, and even, a free domain name.
+If you want more about WordPress installation, there is a great hosting that offers pre-installed WordPress with free setup, and even, a free domain name.